bmlt-enabled/Quick-NA-Meeting-Finder/Pods/BMLTiOSLib/README.md

 For easy testing, you can connect to [the BMLT Test Server](https://tkddevel.com/bmltwork/bmlt/main_server/), which uses SSL.
 This database may change a lot, as it is our main test bed, but it will always have the ability to be accessed via SSL.

 [The BMLTiOSLib Tester app](https://bitbucket.org/bmlt/bmltioslib/src/master/BMLTiOSLib%20Tester) is not pretty.
 It's not meant to be.
 It's a space shuttle cockpit program that's designed to let us press all the various buttons.
+It also has a couple of issues with operation that, quite frankly, aren't a priority to fix, as [we now have several "real world" implementations](https://bmlt.magshare.net/satellites/bmlt-ios-apps/) that stress the BMLTiOSLib a great deal more than this ugly little duckling.

 [This is the documentation page for the BMLTiOSLib.](https://bmlt.magshare.net/bmltioslib/)